Scallop: Scalloped shape

+Fisheries

 The largest wild scallop fishery is for the Atlantic sea scallop (Placopecten magellanicus) found off the northeastern United States and eastern Canada.
 Scallops are harvested using scallop dredges or bottom trawls.
 Most of the rest of the world's production of scallops is from Japan (wild, enhanced, and aquaculture) and China (mostly cultured Atlantic bay scallops).

 In the D'Entrecasteaux Channel in the south of Tasmania dredging was banned in 1969, and since then divers have caught them in this area.
 Attempts to use lighted pots to attract lobster and crab led to the discovery that they were effective in attracting scallops.

 Sustainability

 The scallop fishery in New Zealand declined from a catch of 1246 tonnes in 1975 to 41 tonnes in 1980, at which point the government ordered the fishery closed.
 Spat seeding in the 1980s helped it recover, and catches in the 1990s were up to 684 tonnes.
-The Tasman Bay / Te Tai-o-Aorere area was closed to commercial scallop harvesting from 2009 to 2011 due to a decline in the numbers.
+The Tasman Bay area was closed to commercial scallop harvesting from 2009 to 2011 due to a decline in the numbers.
 The commercial catch was down to 22 tonnes in 2015, and the fishery was closed again.
 The main causes for the decline seem to be fishing, climate effects, disease, pollutants, and sediment runoff from farming and forestry.
 Forest and Bird list scallops as the "Worst Choice" in their Best Fish Guide for sustainable seafood species.

 On the east coast of the United States, over the last 100 years, the populations of bay scallops have greatly diminished due to several factors but probably mostly due to a reduction in seagrasses (to which bay scallop spat attach) caused by increased coastal development and concomitant nutrient runoff.
 Another possible factor is the reduction of sharks from overfishing.
 A variety of sharks used to feed on rays, which are the main predator of bay scallops.
 With the shark population reduced – this apex predator in some places almost eliminated – the rays have been free to feed on scallops to greatly decrease their numbers.
 By contrast, the Atlantic sea scallop (Placopecten magellanicus) is at historically high levels of abundance after recovery from overfishing.